mira-labs/rescheduler-7A63SNcHl8/README.md

                 }
             }()

-8. Checking if new schedule can be creeated
+8. Checking if a new schedule can be created
-   * Are there any more attempts left or is there no limit (`max_attempts` fiels in the database is NULL)?
+   * Are there any more attempts left or is there no limit (`max_attempts` field in the database is NULL)?
    * If that's the case, create a new schedule `questionnaire.HoursBetweenAttempts` after `event.CompletedAt`
    * Sent SQS message confirming creation
-   * If not a completion SQS message is sent
+   * If not a "completion" SQS message is sent
    I'm assuming the SQS have to be sent only after the database events are completed, therefore no goroutines are used between them.

    ```go